NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 *******************

 Each solar electric photovoltaic (PV) system is entered as a ``/HPXML/Building/BuildingDetails/Systems/Photovoltaics/PVSystem``.
+If not entered, the simulation will not include photovoltaics.

 Many of the inputs are adopted from the `PVWatts model <https://pvwatts.nrel.gov>`_.